kobamkode/kobamkode.github.io/content/Brain Dump/Downgrade Composer to v1.md

 ```sh
 composer self-update --1
 ```
-to rollback to version 2,
+to rollback into version 2,
 ```sh
 composer self-update --2
 ```